Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has played eight games, with three wins against the spread.
+- In Georgia Tech's eight games this season, it has three wins against the spread.

-- The Yellow Jackets have always covered the spread this year when underdogs by 10 points or more.
+- This year, the Yellow Jackets have won ATS in each of their two games as an underdog of 10.5 points or more.

-- Georgia Tech's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- The Yellow Jackets score 28.5 points per game, comparable to the 30.5 the Hurricanes give up.
+- The Yellow Jackets score 28.5 points per game, comparable to the 30.5 the Hurricanes allow.

-- Georgia Tech is 2-2 against the spread and 3-1 overall in games when it records more than 30.5 points.
+- Georgia Tech is 2-2 against the spread and 3-1 overall when the team puts up more than 30.5 points.

-- When Georgia Tech totals more than 414.8 yards, the team is 0-4 against the spread and 1-3 overall.
+- Georgia Tech is 0-4 against the spread and 1-3 overall when the team amasses over 414.8 yards.

-- The Yellow Jackets have turned the ball over two more times (9 total) than the Hurricanes have forced a turnover (7) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.